 Royal Society University Research Fellow, Head of Research Group

-Ceri Hammond is a Royal Society University Research Fellow, and heads the Catalysis Engineering research group at the Cardiff Catalysis Institute (CCI), which currently consists of 1 PI, 2 PDRA, 7 PhD students and several undergraduate students (MSc/BSc/Erasmus).
+Ceri Hammond is a Royal Society University Research Fellow, and heads the Catalysis Engineering research group, which currently consists of 1 PI, 2 PDRA, 7 PhD students and several undergraduate students (MSc/BSc/Erasmus).

 Ceri obtained his PhD under the guidance of Prof. Graham J. Hutchings FRS at the Cardiff Catalysis Institute.
 His research during this period was recognised by the biennial “Best European PhD Thesis Award” of the European Federation of Catalysis Societies (EFCATS).
 Following periods at ETH Zürich (post-doctoral research fellow with Prof. Ive Hermans, 2011-2014) and Stanford University (RSC Mobility Fellow with Prof. Edward I. Solomon, 2014-2015), he was awarded a Royal Society University Research Fellowship.
-His fellowship is also partially supported by Stanford University, where he continues to spend several months each year.
+The first four years of his fellowship were held at the Cardiff Catalysis Institute, prior to proleptic appointment as senior lecturer at the Department of Chemical Engineering at Imperial College London.

 Research interests and output

 The Hammond group sits on the chemistry/chemical engineering interface, and specializes in the development of heterogeneous catalytic processes through a combination of kinetic studies (transient, steady state), materials design, in situ spectroscopy and reaction engineering.
 The three main strands of research are (1) the development of chemical processes catalysed by solid catalysts, with a particular focus on liquid phase applications; (2) advanced mechanistic studies of catalytic materials and mechanisms through micro-kinetic analysis and in situ spectroscopic study, particularly with (resonance) Raman, UV-Vis, FT-IR and XAS, and (3) the intensification i.e. upscaling, of catalytic processes.
 Overviews of some research projects currently on-going in the Hammond lab are available here.

-To date, Ceri has co-authored > 50 articles (> 2200 citations and h-index 21 as of March 2018), has obtained 2 international patents, and has provided > 20 oral presentations worldwide (15 invited).
-Since starting his independent career, Ceri has obtained over £1,000,000 of research funding as PI, and currently holds financial support from several research councils, charities, societies and industry.
+To date, Ceri has co-authored > 60 articles (>3100 citations and h-index 24 as of September 2019), has obtained 2 international patents, and has provided > 30 oral presentations worldwide (24 invited).
+Since starting his independent career, Ceri has obtained over £1.5Mi of research funding as PI, and currently holds financial support from several research councils, charities, societies and industry.

 Major awards and honours